GerHobbelt/owemdjee/README.md

   * [RFC8949](https://tools.ietf.org/html/rfc8949) The CBOR Standard.
 (Everything except sorting of encoded maps)

 - **qlever** [📁](./qlever) [🌐](https://github.com/GerHobbelt/qlever) -- a SPARQL engine that can efficiently index and query very large knowledge graphs with up to 100 billion triples on a single standard PC or server.
 In particular, QLever is fast for queries that involve large intermediate or final results, which are notoriously hard for engines like Blazegraph or Virtuoso.
+- **qpdf** [📁](./qpdf) [🌐](https://github.com/GerHobbelt/qpdf) -- QPDF is a command-line tool and C++ library that performs content-preserving transformations on PDF files.
+It supports linearization, encryption, and numerous other features.
+It can also be used for splitting and merging files, creating PDF files, and inspecting files for study or analysis.
+QPDF does not render PDFs or perform text extraction, and it does not contain higher-level interfaces for working with page contents.
+It is a low-level tool for working with the structure of PDF files and can be a valuable tool for anyone who wants to do programmatic or command-line-based manipulation of PDF files.
 - **QuickJS** [📁](./QuickJS) [🌐](https://github.com/GerHobbelt/quickjs) -- a small and embeddable Javascript engine.
 It supports the <a href="https://tc39.github.io/ecma262/">ES2020</a> specification including modules, asynchronous generators, proxies and BigInt.
 It optionally supports mathematical extensions such as big decimal floating point numbers (BigDecimal), big binary floating point numbers (BigFloat) and operator overloading.
 - **QuickJS-C++-Wrapper** [📁](./QuickJS-C++-Wrapper) [🌐](https://github.com/GerHobbelt/quickjscpp) -- quickjscpp is a header-only wrapper around the [quickjs](https://bellard.org/quickjs/) JavaScript engine, which allows easy integration into C++11 code.
 This wrapper also automatically tracks the lifetime of values and objects, is exception-safe, and automates clean-up.
 - **QuickJS-C++-Wrapper2** [📁](./QuickJS-C++-Wrapper2) [🌐](https://github.com/GerHobbelt/quickjspp) -- QuickJSPP is QuickJS wrapper for C++.
 It allows you to easily embed Javascript engine into your program.